 - Impaired coordination.

 Overdoses are more likely to occur when drugs are taken together.
 People may be at higher risk of overdose when they mix Klonopin with alcohol or opioids (including heroin).2,3,4 According to the FDA, combining benzodiazepines with opioids or other depressants could have several adverse effects, including:2,4,

 - Slowed or labored breathing.

 - Loss of consciousness/unresponsiveness.

-It is difficult to estimate the amount of Klonopin that will lead to overdose because the amount of a drug that will result in toxicity is influenced by several factors specific to the user, such as age, weight, metabolic differences, the degree of tolerance, and any other substances being currently used.
+It is difficult to estimate the amount of Klonopin that will lead to overdose.
+The amount of a drug required to result in toxicity is influenced by several factors specific to the user, such as age, weight, metabolic differences, the degree of the user’s tolerance, and any other substances being currently used.

 In addition, Klonopin should not be used by people who have the following medical conditions:3

 - Allergies to other benzodiazepines.